January 3, 2019 Category: Premises Liability

 Here’s the best rule of thumb: stick to the facts.
 Don’t provide opinions, feelings, or assumptions.
 These can be manipulated and presented out of context.
 Let your attorney do the heavy lifting and negotiating with an insurance company.
 You’re much more likely to get the compensation you deserve.

-8. Speak With an Attorney
+8. Speak With a Personal Injury Attorney

 Property owners will not want to take responsibility for your injuries.
 In fact, they may even try to blame you for your injuries.
-You can protect yourself by hiring an experienced Los Angeles premises liability attorney to handle your case.
+You can protect yourself by hiring an experienced Los Angeles personal injury attorney to handle your case.
 Your attorney will carefully investigate your case, handle negotiations with insurance companies, and fight to get you the money you deserve.
 Your attorney will be your advocate and protect you from any attempts to limit your financial recovery.

 Have you been injured in a slip and fall in Los Angeles?
 Contact Glotzer & Leib, LLP for immediate legal assistance.
-Our personal injury attorneys are here to help you fight for the money you need after your accident.
+Our attorneys are here to help you fight for the money you need after your accident.
 Call today to learn more.